Research & Publications

 Capitol Technology University

-Doctoral research partnership in cybersecurity and organizational leadership
+Doctoral research partnership in Cyberpsychology and consciousness studies

 Interested in Our Research?